htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/_index.md

 # Properties for displaying the project in the project list
 card_image = "img-logo.png"
-card_description = "Bloompipe is a website that enables you to upload your favourite music and receive a bespoke music video.
+card_description = "Bloompipe is a website that enables you to upload your favourite music and receive a bespoke music video in return.
 To achieve this, Bloompipe utilizes our custom audio analysis and neural network technologies."

 website_link = "https://bloompipe.de"